RLittlesII/rodneylittlesii/drafts/posts/stateless-rx.md

 # Managing Application State

-For this task I'll create a single instance monitor that acts as a router.
+For this task, I'll create a single instance monitor that acts as a router.
 It will process global state events as they occur, and convert them into something the application can consume for our purposes.
-It encapsulates the machines and the event producer, when events are observed the coresponding state machine trigger fires and state application state has the chance to transition.
+It encapsulates the machines and the event producer.
+When events are observed the corresponding state machine trigger fires and the application state has the chance to transition.

 ## Monitor Application State